 The Perkins Discovery Fund uses this approach to focus on micro-cap companies, under $1 billion in market capitalization at the time of investment.
 While investing in smaller companies may involve greater risks, we believe companies fitting this criteria present an opportunity to achieve superior returns because they are not well known to the investing public and have less investor following.

-Our Fund provides you with an investment advisor team averaging over 34 years of investment experience.
-My son, Daniel S. Perkins, is co-manager of the Fund.
+Our Fund provides you with an investment advisor team averaging over 36 years of investment experience.

 Please read the Perkins Discovery Fund Prospectus or Summary Prospectus carefully, not only as a disclosure document, but also as your invitation to join us in the adventure of pursuing investment success through micro-cap investing.

 The Price to Earnings (P/E) Ratio is the most common measure for how expensive a stock is, and it is calculated by dividing current price of the stock by the company's trailing 12 months' earnings per share

 Important Disclosures, Please Read